Involuntary Tows –

 or contact the DPU Auditor diretly via email at John.x.Keenan@state.ma.us describing your situation and attach any receipts you have to the email.

-If you choose to email a complaint, I suggest sending a copy to the tribune reporter who has been covering this story: KBlessing@eagletribune.com
+If you choose to email a complaint about Valley Towing in Methuen, I suggest sending a copy to the tribune reporter who has been covering this story: KBlessing@eagletribune.com